fcdoc/doc/en/flashduty/configure_flashduty/how_to_filter.md

 ## FAQs
 ---

+|+| Why isn't the system prompting me with optional tags?

-<details><summary>Why am I not prompted for optional tags?</summary> Flashduty Accepts a large amount of data reporting.
-In order to ensure the stability of the system, the system only searches for up to 500 alarm events in the past 24 hours to deduplicate labels.
-Therefore, the range of extracted tags may change dynamically, and even no tags can be extracted when there is no new data in the past 24 hours).<p> In this case, **you can enter the tag manually** .</p></details>
+    Flashduty handles a large volume of data reports.
+To ensure system stability, the system only searches for up to 500 alarm events within the last 24 hours to perform deduplication of tags.
+Consequently, the scope of tags extracted may change dynamically, and it's possible that no tags will be extracted if there is no new data in the past 24 hours.

+    In this scenario, **you can enter tags manually**.

-<details><summary>My regular expression has passed offline verification, why can't it be matched in the system?</summary> Flashduty All platforms use the ` RE2 ` regular specification, and some ` Perl ` syntax may not match.
-You can use AI Chatbot generate expression, and go to RE2 Playground to verify.</details>
+|+| My regular expression was validated offline, so why isn't it matching in the system?

+    Flashduty's entire platform adheres to the `RE2` regular expression specification, and some `Perl` syntax may not be compatible.
+You can use the AI Chatbot to generate expressions and visit the RE2 Playground for verification.